squidfunk/mkdocs-material/docs/blog/posts/zensical.md

 ## Looking Ahead

-Material for MkDocs grew organically in a pot that eventually became too small.
+Material for MkDocs grew organically like a plant in a pot that eventually became too small.
 With Zensical, we're building on solid foundations designed to grow with us – and with you.

-!!! warning "Material for MkDocs is now in maintenance mode"
+!!! warning "Material for MkDocs is in maintenance mode"

-    We want to be transparent about the risks of staying on Material for MkDocs.
-With MkDocs unmaintained and facing fundamental supply chain concerns, we cannot guarantee Material for MkDocs will continue working reliably in the future.
-We're aware that transitioning takes time, which is why we commit to support it at least for the next 12 months, fixing critical bugs and security vulnerabilities as needed, but the path forward is with Zensical.
+    We want to be transparent about the risks of staying on Material for MkDocs or on forks of both Material for MkDocs and MkDocs.
+With MkDocs 1.x unmaintained and facing fundamental supply chain concerns, its future is uncertain and we cannot guarantee Material for MkDocs will continue working reliably.
+MkDocs 2.0 will introduce breaking changes – something we [analyzed thoroughly in our MkDocs 2.0 article].

-    If documentation plays a critical role in your organization, and you're worried how this might affect your business, consider joining [Zensical Spark](https://zensical.org/spark/), or feel free to schedule a call by reaching out at hello@zensical.org.
+    We're aware that transitioning takes time, which is why we commit to supporting Material for MkDocs for at least the next 12 months, fixing critical bugs and security vulnerabilities as needed.
+If you have questions about your specific situation or need help planning a migration, don't hesitate to reach out at hello@zensical.org.

+  [analyzed thoroughly in our MkDocs 2.0 article]: mkdocs-2.0.md

 ### Where we'll be in 12 months